 PaaS was first pioneered by Fontago, a British company, which developed a product called Zimki that consisted of a code execution platform that allowed users to build and deploy web applications and services.
 This is a PaaS service.

 The difference between the other similar sectors, such as SaaS and IaaS, lies in the degree of control and access between them, with IaaS having much greater control and access than SaaS, for example, and PaaS being in between.

 This study covers 991 companies worldwide labelled within the "PaaS" category.

-All data on companies, acquisitions and financing rounds were extracted on 23 March 2021.
-Deals, rounds and companies founded after this date have not been included.
+All the data about the companies, acquisitions and financing rounds were drawn on March 23, 2021.
+Transactions, rounds and companies founded after this date have not been included.

 If we analyse the progression that exists in the sector in terms of companies founded in recent years, we can observe that there has been a constant growth for 10 years (2007 to 2017), reaching a maximum of 106 companies created in the last year.
 As we can see, the values are larger than those of its "sister" IaaS sector, indicating that PaaS is a larger sector than IaaS.
 Like the IaaS and SaaS sectors, in the last three years, the PaaS sector has also experienced a considerable drop in the number of companies founded, with a total of only 32 start-ups in 2020.